annswob/Pracuj.pl/Pracuj.md

 <img src="search2.jpg" alt="search2" style="width:450px; height:550px"/>

 In the second field, on the right, you can now **define the distance** from your preferred location.
 After tapping the **+0 km** option, you will see the range of numbers, from 0 to 50 km.
-This means that if you define the distance as 10 km, the app will show you jobs that are located within 10 km from Warsaw.
+This means that if you define the distance as 10 km, the app will show you the job offers from companies that are located within 10 km from Warsaw.
 This feature is best to use when you are flexible with your location, but not if you want your job to be in the city center.

 **Important tip 2:** Sometimes, the job location does not matter.
 Do not use the location field if you are looking for a remote opportunity or are open to relocate to any part of the country.